A Little F'd Up | Posted by Julie Z on 04/9/2011

 I went to the local premiere with my 11 year old sister’s Girl Scout troop.
 It was the best Girl Scout field trip ever — I’m so glad that the troop saw such a pro-girl movie.
 Whip It’s plot is based off the young adult novel Derby Girl by Shauna Cross, who also wrote the screenplay.
 The book’s influence is clear: exposition, character development and the plot arc all play like a YA novel, not a

 traditional movie.
-Whip It is unusual in that it pauses the action to take its …
+Whip It is unusual in that it …

 Every so often, a magical thing happens.
 I open the mailbox and buried beneath bills that have no relevance to me and the catalogues that try to sell me more useless crap, there is Bust Magazine.
 Today was one of those days.

 But today was even more magical for two reasons (2.5 really):